aqiu384/megaten-fusion-tool/docs/how-to-use.md

 * http://bmky.net/data/m2/

 ## <a name="ds1"></a>[Devil Survivor](https://aqiu384.github.io/megaten-fusion-tool/ds1)
+### Maxing All Demon Stats
+* Like most games, there is a cap on how many bonus stats a demon can receive from Mitama fusion
+* This can be bypassed with the following chain
+  * 1-star auction demon x 1-star auction demon = Element with a negative stat penalty
+  * Penalty Element x Penalty Element = Mitama with a negative stat penalty
+* This Penalty Mitama will raise one stat and lower another, resulting in a net-zero change towards the bonus stat cap
+* By raising two stats on a demon to 40 and lowering the other two stats below 0, the latter will underflow and loop back around to 40

 ### [Devil Survivor Overclocked](https://aqiu384.github.io/megaten-fusion-tool/dso)
 * 8th Day added for 3 routes
 * Compendium added